Make a badge

 - Order your badge - the easiest way to do this is through Girlguiding's personalised merchandise service.
 Fill out an order form and send it to [email protected].

-If you are ordering your badge from an external supplier, we advise you to check the design with our Branding team.
-Badges that do not conform to the requirements set out below may need to be recalled - so please follow them carefully.
+If you are ordering your badge from an external supplier, check the design with our branding team.
+Badges that don't fit the requirements below may need to be recalled - so please follow them carefully.

 What should I include?

 Girlguiding members can make use of the charity’s trademarked designs on locally produced products.
 However, in order to protect our image, we need to ensure that these designs are used responsibly.
 Girlguiding requires that all locally produced badges have three elements on them:

 - the trefoil